3mdeb/verified-boot/verified_boot_main.md

 Verified boot can be used to ensure that no unverified components are executed during boot.
-This is done by verifying the authenticity of the components using signatures and cerfiticates or by comparing their digests to a list of expected and trusted values.
+This is done by verifying the authenticity of the components using signatures and certificates or by comparing their digests to a list of expected and trusted values.

 To verify if a code should be executed, verified boot depends on the RTM to